PJaemin/HTF-Net/README.md

 When you first train the algorithm, ./data/train_data/curves will be generated automatically.<br/>
 Then, the ground-truth transformation functions for training will be automatically downloaded on ./data/train_data/curves.<br/>
 Note that the input image and corresponding ground-truth files must have the same file name.<br/>
-Trained weights(.pth file) will be saved as 'models/Img_final.pth'.
+Trained attention network and HTF-Net weights(.pth file) will be saved as 'models/att_final.pth' and 'models/Img_final.pth', respectively.

 # Test data path
 1. Input images: ./data/test_data/[your folder]